Et3rnos/ImaginaryCTF-Official-Writeups/Round 9/README.md

 ## Sanity Check Round 9

-Get file, go to yt link, scroll to bottom o desc, copy and submit flag
+Get file, go to Youtube link, scroll to bottom of desc, copy and submit flag

 ## Rotations